arjunmahishi/chatops/README.md

 # Chatops
-Chatops is a chatbot which can integrate with google hangouts chat and perform a lot of internal ops related tasks.
+Chatops is a chatbot which can integrate with google hangouts chat and helps automate a lot of ops.
 It currently does not interpret natural langauge.
 So, the interaction happens through a limited set of *commands/statements*

 ## What it can do
 It is capable of executing commands/scripts based on a user's message.
 You can use `help` to get all the available commands and how to use them.